As a dog owner, I'd like to share the following reasons to leash your dog (as published by the Dog Scouts of America):

 *Poison Your dog could get into something poisonous like antifreeze or into dangerous trash like cooked chicken bones before you can stop it.
 This can cause large vet bills or death of the dog.

 *Chasing Your dog could chase wildlife into a street.
 If your loose dog causes an auto accident, you can be responsible for the car repairs and medical bills.
-If your dog chases a child into the street, your problems could be much more substantial.

 *Ban on dogs It is often the actions of just a few irresponsible people that cause a location to ban access to dogs.
 If you break the rules or laws, you are one of those irresponsible owners, regardless of the training level of your dog.